Scottish society in the early modern era

 Scottish society in the early modern era encompasses the social structure and relations that existed in Scotland between the early sixteenth century and the mid-eighteenth century.
-It roughly corresponds to the early modern era in Europe, beginning with the Renaissance and Reformation and ending with the last Jacobite risings and the beginnings of the industrial revolution.
+It roughly corresponds to the early modern era in Europe, beginning with the Renaissance and Reformation and ending with the last Jacobite risings and the beginnings of the Industrial Revolution.

 Scotland in this period was a hierarchical society, with a complex series of ranks and orders.
 This was headed by the monarch and the great magnates.
-Below them were the lairds, who emerged as a distinct group at the top of local society was whose position was consolidated by economic and administrative change.
+Below them were the lairds, who emerged as a distinct group at the top of local society whose position was consolidated by economic and administrative change.
 Below the lairds in rural society were a variety of groups, often ill-defined, including yeomen, who were often major landholders, and the husbandmen, who were landholders, followed by cottars and grassmen, who often had only limited rights to common land and pasture.
 Urban society was led by wealthy merchants, who were often burgesses.
 Beneath them, and often in conflict with the urban elite, were the craftsmen.
 Beneath these ranks, in both urban and rural society, there were a variety of groups of mobile "masterless men", the unemployed and vagrants.

 Kinship was agnatic, with descent counted only through the male line, helping to build the importance of surnames and clans.
 The increased power of the state and economic change eroded the power of these organisations, and this process would accelerate as the government responded to the threat of Jacobite risings by undermining the power of clan chiefs in the eighteenth century.
 The Reformation had a major impact on family life, changing the nature of baptism, marriage and burials, leading to a change in wider relationships, sacramental status and burial practices and placing a greater emphasis on the role of the father.

 Limited demographic evidence indicates a generally expanding population, limited by short-term subsistence crises, of which the most severe was probably that of the "seven ill years" of the 1690s.
 The urban centres of the burghs continued to grow, with the largest being Edinburgh, followed by Glasgow.
 Population growth and economic dislocation from the second half of the sixteenth century led to a growing problem of vagrancy, which was responded to by a series of Acts of Parliament that established what would become the "Old Poor Law", which attempted to ensure relief for the "deserving" local poor, but punishments for the mobile unemployed and beggars.
 The patriarchal nature of society meant that women were directed to be subservient to their husbands and families.
 They remained an important part of the workforce and some were economically independent, while others lived a marginal existence.
 At the beginning of the period women had little or no legal status, but were increasingly criminalised after the Reformation, and were the major subjects of the witch hunts that occurred in relatively large numbers until the end of the seventeenth century.